torchgfn: A PyTorch GFlowNet library

 \section{Abstract}

-The increasing popularity of generative flow networks (GFlowNets or GFNs) is accompanied with a proliferation of code sources.
-This hinders the implementation of new features, such as training losses, that can readily be compared to existing ones, on a set of common environments.
-In addition to slowing down research in the field of GFlowNets, different code bases use different conventions, that might be confusing for newcomers. \texttt{torchgfn} is a library built on top of PyTorch, that aims at addressing both problems.
-It provides user with a simple API for environments, and useful abstractions for samplers and losses.
-Multiple examples are provided, replicating published results.
-The code is available in \hyperlink{https://github.com/saleml/torchgfn}{https://github.com/saleml/torchgfn}.
+The growing popularity of generative flow networks (GFlowNets or GFNs) among a range of researchers with diverse backgrounds and areas of expertise necessitates a library that facilitates the testing of new features (\textit{e.g.}, training losses and training policies) against standard benchmark implementations, or on a set of common environments.
+We present \texttt{torchgfn}, a PyTorch library that aims to address this need.
+Its core contribution is a modular and decoupled architecture which treats environments, neural network modules, and training objectives as interchangeable components.
+This provides users with a simple yet powerful API to facilitate rapid prototyping and novel research.
+Multiple examples are provided, replicating and unifying published results.
+The library is available on GitHub (\href{github.com/gfnorg/torchgfn}{https://github.com/GFNOrg/torchgfn}) and on pypi (\href{pypi.org/project/torchgfn/}{https://pypi.org/project/torchgfn/}).